Greek Inspired Stuffed Tetsukabuto Squash

-9. After the squash is done baking, remove from oven and let cool enough to be able to handle.
+9. After the squash is done baking, remove it from the oven and let it cool enough to be able to handle it.

-10. After the squash has cooled down enough to handle, move to serving plate.
+10. After the squash has cooled down enough to handle, move to a serving plate.

 11. Pour in evenly the Greek salad mixture and season with Himalayan or Kosher salt for taste!

 12. Serve with a bed of rice + Tahini drizzle as dressing and enjoy!
-Can be stored up to 4 days if you are left with left overs.
+Can be stored for up to 4 days if you are left with leftovers.

 If you love this recipe please share it.
-Also connect with me on social media.
+Also, follow us on social media.